sergiky/CPTS-OSCP-CheatSheet/README.md

 - `Find Computers with Unsupported Operating Systems` — outdated/legacy hosts
 - `Find Computers where Domain Users are Local Admin` — hosts where all users have local admin
 - `Database Info` tab → search for a node (e.g. `Domain Users`) → explore `Node Info`

+If you click in the left top menu > Analysis > you can find pre-built queries.

 Custom queries via `Raw Query` box.
 Cheatsheet: https://hausec.com/2019/09/09/bloodhound-cypher-cheatsheet/